Your subject-specific guide to using library resources.

 Academics can also embed the videos in the VLE.
 You can either do the whole video or sections.
 Details of how to do this can be found here.

-Some of the talks come with additional Powerpoints which can be downloaded.
+Some of the talks come with additional Powerpoints which can be downloaded, along with transcripts of the interview.
+Viewers can also enable close captions.

 Orbis Crossborder Investment looks at globalization via projects and deals and delivers information on the companies behind these investments – both listed and private.
 It tracks information daily, and monitors announced, completed and cancelled/withdrawn projects and deals, as well as rumours and intentions.